Office: Hylan 813

 |•||Fall 2019:||TA for MATH 100 (Calculus II)|

-I live in Providence with my bunnies, Cujo and Lula, who have a great passion for mathematics and loves to nibble unguarded books!
+I live in Rochester, NY.
+Though we are not presently together, I have two wonderful bunnies, Cujo and Lula, who have a great passion for mathematics and loves to nibble unguarded books!